Neltje Doubleday Kings

 Neltje, also known as Neltje Doubleday Kings (October 10, 1934 – April 30, 2021), was an American artist, businesswoman and philanthropist.
 In 2005 Neltje received the Wyoming Governor's Art Award for her artwork; she was an abstract painter.

 She has also created a variety of awards and programs to encourage writing and the arts, including the Neltje Blanchan Literary Award and the Jentel Foundation, which supports artists' residencies at her ranch in Banner, Wyoming.

 In 2010, Neltje made an estate gift to the University of Wyoming, which it says is the largest in its history.
 It consists of her ranch, studio, art collection, and financial holdings.
-When the gift is realized, the university will base the UW Neltje Center for the Visual and Literary Arts at her ranch, creating a center for collaboration among three university departments.
+The UW Neltje Center for the Visual and Literary Arts is based at her ranch, creating a center for collaboration among three university departments.

 Early life and education

 Born Neltje Doubleday in 1934, she is the daughter of Ellen McCarter and Nelson Doubleday, and has an older brother Nelson Doubleday, Jr. The siblings were born in New York City; they grew up in Oyster Bay, Long Island.
 The family also spent time in South Carolina.
 Nelson and Neltje attended private schools.

 Their paternal grandparents were Neltje Blanchan De Graff and Frank N. Doubleday; their grandfather was the founder of the United States Doubleday publishing company.
 Their grandmother wrote books on gardens and birds.
 Their maternal grandfather Thomas McCarter was head of the New Jersey Public Service Commission and a benefactor of Princeton University.